Factor ix fc fusion protein recombinant (Intravenous)

 - Powder for Solution

-Factor IX Fc fusion protein recombinant injection is used in patients with hemophilia B (congenital Factor IX deficiency) to control or prevent bleeding episodes, or prevent bleeding during surgery.
+Factor IX Fc fusion protein recombinant injection is used as an on-demand treatment to control or prevent bleeding episodes, prevent bleeding during surgery, or reduce the frequency of bleeding episodes in patients with hemophilia B (congenital Factor IX deficiency).

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For factor ix fc fusion protein recombinant, the following should be considered: